Our Lady of Arabia: History

-The original image is derived from an image of Our Lady of Mount Carmel brought to Al Ahmadi, Kuwait on 1 May 1948.
-On the Feast of the Immaculate Conception 1948, the priest, Father Teofano Ubaldo Stella of the Carmelite Order had it framed and brought out for veneration.
-In 1949, the Legion of Mary used their own image of Miraculous Medal, which encouraged Father Stella to commission an image in Italy under the sculpting company Rosa and Zanzio Ditta to carve a statue of the Madonna and Child using a cedar of Lebanon.
+The present image is derived from a 1919 statuary image of Our Lady of Mount Carmel which originated from the Basilica of Stella Maris Monastery in Haifa.

+A lithograph copy of this Marian image was brought to Al Ahmadi, Kuwait on 1 May 1948.
+On the Feast of the Immaculate Conception 1948, the Catholic priest, Father Teofano Ubaldo Stella of the Carmelite Order had it framed and brought out for public veneration.
+In 1949, the Legion of Mary used their own image of Our Lady of Miracles, which encouraged Father Stella to commission an image in Italy under the sculpting company Rosa and Zanzio Ditta to carve a statue of the Madonna and Child using a cedar of Lebanon.
 The image was brought to Pope Pius XII who also venerated the image and authorised its Marian title.

-On Orthodox Christmas, 6 January 1950, the statue was returned to Kuwait for public veneration by the faithful.
+On the feast of the Epiphany, 6 January 1950, the statue was returned to Kuwait for public veneration by the faithful.

 In 1954, Kuwaiti soldiers travelled to Rome for the hundredth anniversary of the Dogma of the Immaculate Conception, and presented another replica of the image at the Parish of Saint Teresa in Rome.
 On 16 September 1954, the same image was brought to Pope Pius XII, who blessed the statue at Castel Gandolfo.
 In May 1956, Pius XII sent a special candle to the new parish built in Ahmadi, especially chosen by him from that year's Candlemas ceremonies in Rome.

 In 1956, Bishop Stella petitioned the Holy See to proclaim the Blessed Virgin Mary under the title of Our Lady of Arabia as Patroness of Kuwait.
 Pope Pius XII granted his consent via the papal bull Regnum Mariae on 25 January 1957.
 A solid gold crown studded with precious rubies and diamonds was crafted and then brought to Rome, where Pope John XXIII personally blessed it on 17 March 1960.
 Bishop Stella donated a particular pearl to the crown as well.

 The canonical coronation was further authorised by Pope John XXIII, which occurred on 25 March 1960 via the Papal legate Cardinal Valerian Gracias of Bombay. on 5 January 2011, Pope Benedict XVI approved the patronage by assigning the Marian title was the principal patroness for the Apostolic Vicariates of Kuwait and the Apostolic Vicariate of Arabia, which were later renamed as Apostolic Vicariate of Northern Arabia and Apostolic Vicariate of Southern Arabia.

 A smaller replica of the venerated Marian image is also enshrined at the capital city of Holy Family Cathedral, Kuwait.

+The 1919 original image under the devotional title of "Our Lady of the Scapular" remains enshrined at the Stella Maris Monastery in Haifa, Israel.